rseichter/automx2/README.md

 particular because an in-memory sqlite database will be used, meaning all data is lost once the application terminates.

 The file format is an [INI variant](https://docs.python.org/3.7/library/configparser.html#supported-ini-file-structure).
-An example configuration file is available [here](https://gitlab.com/automx/automx2/contrib/automx2-sample.conf).
-A minimal configuration file for production use only needs to contain one `db_uri` entry in the defaults section, pointing to a non-transient database.
+An example configuration file is available [here](https://gitlab.com/automx/automx2/blob/master/contrib/automx2-sample.conf).
+A minimal configuration file only needs to contain one `db_uri` entry in the defaults section, pointing to a non-transient database.

 # Database support